wp-plugins/thanks-you-counter-button/trunk/readme.txt

 = 1.6.3 =
 * 13.03.2009
 - This is a recommended update.
 Critical bug was fixed.
 TYCB widgets code could block blog work as PHP fatal error could occur due to conflict with some other plugin, e.g. wp-cumulus as had been discovered.
 Thanks to [bgd](http://wordpress.org/support/profile/1516753) for reporting about it.
-- Prefix 'thanks' was added to the constants names in the thanks_widgets.php to exclude possible name conflicts.
+- Prefix 'thanks' was added to the constants names in the thanks_widgets.php to exclude possible name conflicts also.

 = 1.6.2 =
 * 12.03.2009